 The procedure the farmers use for the soap and water washing process is eco-friendly.
 To avoid polluting the local rivers, the farmers recycle the water.
 This way, you're certain that these natural wool slippers are made from sustainable materials and a process that supports zero waste.

 Looking for more than one color?
-Baabuk offers a variety of colors for its New Zealand wool slippers.
+Baabuk offers a variety of colors for its New Zealand ethical wool environmentally-friendly slippers.

 This company designs and offers various styles to choose from, such as ankle-high slippers, demi boots, and mid-calf boots.
-Apart from the sustainable slippers for adults, the brand also offers baby and toddler slippers.
+Apart from the sustainable slippers for adults, the brand also offers options for babies and toddlers.

 Each pair of Muffle-Up! sustainable slippers are locally made in Canada.
 The handmade slippers consist of a combination of recycled and natural materials that provide comfort.
 The artisans crotchet the classic slippers in a way that provides comfort to the feet.